agilexrm-docs/docs/ref/common/QueryExpression.md

 Configure the query to be performed against the selected entities.

-To use, click on the ‘ellipsis’ button to open the Advanced Find window.
+To use, click on the *ellipsis* button to open the Advanced Find window.

 The config window is divided in different sections: